rabbitmq/rabbitmq-website/site/definitions.md

 To export definitions using [`rabbitmqctl`](cli.html), use `rabbitmqctl export_definitions`:

 <pre class="lang-bash">
-# Does not require management plugin to be enabled, new in RabbitMQ 3.8.2
+# Does not require management plugin to be enabled
 rabbitmqctl export_definitions /path/to/definitions.file.json
 </pre>